CSpanias/SecHeaders/headers/content-security-policy/README.md

 - [CSP Cheat Sheet (OWASP)](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html)
 - [Google CSP Evaluator](https://csp-evaluator.withgoogle.com/)

-# PoC
+# PoCs

-This set of PoCs (proof-of-concepts) demonstrates a variety of real-world misuse cases of CSP — how it can block dangerous behavior, and where it’s most helpful.
+This set of PoCs demonstrates a variety of real-world misuse cases of CSP — how it can block dangerous behavior, and where it’s most helpful.

 | **Mode**            | **What It Demonstrates**                              | **CSP Used**                         | **Outcome**               |
 | ------------------- | ----------------------------------------------------- | ------------------------------------ | ------------------------- |